Shakeskeyboarde/vite-plugin-data/packages/plugin/README.md

 # Vite Plugin Data

-A Vite plugin that resolves the exports of data loader files at build-time and replaces the original file source with the pre-resolved exports.
+A Vite plugin that resolves the exports of data loaders at build-time and replaces the original file source with the pre-resolved exports.

-A "data loader" file is a source file with one of the following extensions:
+A "data loader" is a source file with one of the following extensions:

 - `.data.js`
 - `.data.cjs`